1999–2000 NCAA Division I men's basketball season: Regular season

+Conferences

 Conference winners and tournaments

-29 conference seasons concluded with a single-elimination tournament, with only the Ivy League or the Pac-10 choosing not to conduct conference tournaments.
-Conference tournament winners generally received an automatic bid to the NCAA tournament.
-The Mountain West Conference began operation in 1999-00 and their tournament winner did not receive an automatic bid (although UNLV, winners of the inaugural MWC tournament, did receive an at-large bid).
+Twenty-nine conferences concluded their seasons with a single-elimination tournament, with only the Ivy League and the Pacific-10 Conference choosing not to conduct conference tournaments.
+Conference tournament winners generally received an automatic bid to the 2000 NCAA Division I men's basketball tournament.
+The Mountain West Conference (MWC) began operation in 1999-2000 and its tournament winner did not receive an automatic bid, although UNLV, the winner of the inaugural MWC tournament, did receive an at-large bid.

+Conference standings

+Division I independents

+Five schools played as Division I independents.

+Informal championships

+After eight seasons in which each of Philadelphia Big 5 member played only two games against other Big 5 schools each year, the Big 5 returned to a full round-robin schedule in which each team met each other team once, a format it had used from its first season of competition in 1955–56 through the 1990–91 season.
+Temple and Villanova both finished with 3–1 records in head-to-head competition among the Big 5.